zio/zio-http/docs/dsl/handler_aspect.md

 The `HandlerAspect.interceptOutgoingHandler` constructor takes a handler function and applies it to the outgoing response.
 It is useful when we want to modify or access the response before it reaches the client or the next layer in the stack.

-Let's work on creating a middleware that adds a custom header to the response:
+Let's work on creating a handler aspect that adds a custom header to the response:

 ```scala mdoc:compile-only
 import zio.http._